5 Famous Alberta National Parks for Nature Escape!

 Canada is blessed with its natural treasures galore.
-The stunning scenic beauty and pristine wilderness have bewitched travellers times and again.
+The stunning scenic beauty and pristine wilderness have bewitched travelers times and again.
 Behold the world’s best backyard, thanks to the picturesque national parks.

-Alberta, a Western Canadian province, homes five of them, being some of the best at it!
-These five Alberta National Parks preserve over some 63000 square kilometres of area, which can fit the country of Croatia.
+Alberta, a Western Canadian province, has five of them.
+These five Alberta National Parks preserve over some 63000 square kilometers of area, which can fit the country of Croatia.

 Four out of five are Unesco World Heritage Sites that tend to enjoy the spotlight throughout the year.

-Alberta’s national parks are amongst the oldest in Canada, and some are amongst the smallest.
+Alberta’s national parks are amongst the oldest in Canada.
 They enclose an enormous area of natural wealth, wildlife, and striking landscapes, including towering peaks, mammoth glaciers, pristine lakes, frothy cascades, karst sinkholes, salt plains, vast swaths of boreal forest, the world’s two largest dark sky preserves (ideal for seeing Northern Lights), and the world’s largest herd of wood bison.

 If you have yet to visit some of these best-hidden gems and their sheer beauty, it’s time to plan your next summer trip!

-Without further ado, check out these five Alberta National Parks to add to your Canada bucket list!
+Check out these five Alberta National Parks to add to your Canada bucket list without further ado!

 2. Five Must-Visit Alberta National Parks